Wealth Management vs Private Banking

 The Final Word on Private Banking vs Wealth Management

-Some private banks offer clients “wealth management private banking clients.”
-By mixing these terms together, they are sowing confusion and clouding the very stark differences between private banking and wealth management.
+Some private banks offer services to “wealth management private banking clients.”
+By mixing these terms together, they are sowing confusion and clouding the very stark differences between wealth management and private banking.

 Private banking is procedural; wealth management is strategic.